-- build or strengthen good reputation on market, - acquire knowledge which is useful for later projects, - develop re-usable components (to save resources later), - be attractive to employees. - ... - Main project management activities (and responsibilities of project manager): - Planning - Assessment and Control - Recognising and Fighting Difficulties as Early as Possible - Communication influence
+- build or strengthen good reputation on market, - acquire knowledge which is useful for later projects, - develop re-usable components (to save resources later), - be attractive to employees. - ... - Main project management activities (and responsibilities of project manager):

+- Recognising and Fighting

+Difficulties as Early as

+Possible

-- Leading and Motivation of Employees - Creation and Preservation of Beneficial Conditions
+- Planning(• CommunicationAssessment and Control(• Leading and Motivation of Employees

+- Creation and Preservation of Beneficial Conditions